amorales187/DH150-AnitaMorales/README.md

-# Creating an Accessible Library Website
+# Creating an Accessible Website for a Library
 ## Assignment 1: Heuristic Evaluation
 ### Anita Morales | DH-150 | Fall 2020